-Overnight Eggnog French Toast Casserole – Make ahead the night before for a hassle-free breakfast!
+This Overnight Eggnog French Toast Casserole is an easy make-ahead holiday breakfast or brunch.
+Prepare the night before and refrigerate overnight for a hassle-free breakfast everyone will LOVE!

 For the casserole:

 - ¼ teaspoon ground cinnamon